wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

     - Add the relevant OIDC and SCIM dialects of the `fhirUser` user attribute.

     - Provide a patient ID to a selected user by assigning the `fhirUser` attribute with a value (`Patient/1`).

+    - Create a custom FHIR API resource and define scopes for it.

+    - Create a role that permits to consume the custom API and assign users to it.

     - Register your SMART on FHIR app using Dynamic Client Registration (DCR).